2

 Ai-assisted design concept, successful design (finalist), coded app for mobile web

-Completing the course required us to use AI tools for all manner of design work.
-We were tasked with naming, adding content, and creating a coherent product idea in a 2-week period of time.
+Completion of the course required using AI tools for all types of design work.
+We were tasked with brand, content, and creating a coherent product idea over 2-weeks.

 Goals:

-Present the project to the international design community, iterate the design based on user testing and code the app.
+Present a project to the international design community, iterate the design based on user testing and code the app.

-The initial goal was achieved by leveraging several AI tools, for copy, content, and wireframes.
-Once this was done and the class completed, I tested the mid-fidelity mocks on users and iterated, while learning to code.
+The initial goal was achieved during the course time.
+Afterwards, I tested the mid-fidelity mocks on users and iterated, while learning to code.

-• Using a combination of AI tools and Figjam to create the class presentation.
+• Used a combination of AI tools and Figjam to create the class presentation.

-• Recruiting 4 users from the ages of 30 - 70 to test the design.
+• Recruited 4 users from the ages of 30 - 70 to test the design.

-• Setting up a Github repository and using VS Code (no AI-assistant though!).
+• Set up a Github repository and using VS Code (no AI-assistant though!).

 Solutions: